AviAvinav/NucleoTIDE-Hack/README.md

 ## Features
 * Includes a mole calculator
 * Includes a solution concentration calculator
-* Includes a percent composition calculator
+* Includes a percentage composition calculator
 * Includes a titration calculator
 * Includes a rate of reaction calculator
 * Includes a periodic table